Rutherford Internship and Externship Programs

 Many students have made contacts through the intern program that proved to be beneficial in developing career opportunities.
 Former interns now serve in nationally recognized law firms, as clerks for federal and state judges and in leadership roles with various civil liberties groups, including The Rutherford Institute.
-But perhaps more importantly, Summer Interns at The Rutherford Institute learn that we all have a duty to rise above our self-interests and work to help fight human rights abuses.
+But perhaps more importantly, interns at The Rutherford Institute learn that we all have a duty to rise above our self-interests and work to help fight human rights abuses.

 An internship at The Rutherford Institute offers: